Santa Claus Is Comin' to Town

-Melody and lyrics

-Haven Gillespie's lyrics begin "You better watch out, better not cry / You better not pout, I'm telling you why / Santa Claus is coming to town".

-Cantor's original performance, broadcast at the height of the Great Depression, included verses not in the standard version of the song, encouraging listeners to be charitable and help the less fortunate at Christmas.

 History

 Recordings

-The earliest known recorded version of the song was by banjoist Harry Reser and his band on October 24, 1934 (Decca 264A) featuring Tom Stacks on vocal, the version shown in the Variety charts of December 1934.
+The earliest known recorded version of the song was by banjoist Harry Reser and His Orchestra on October 24, 1934 (Decca 264A) featuring Tom Stacks on vocal, the version shown in the Variety charts of December 1934.
 The song was a sheet music hit, reaching number 1.
 The song was also recorded for Victor Records (catalog No. 25145A) on September 26, 1935, by Tommy Dorsey & His Orchestra with vocals by Cliff Weston and Edythe Wright.

 The song is a traditional Christmas standard and has been covered by numerous recording artists.
 Bing Crosby and the Andrews Sisters reached the Billboard charts briefly in 1947 with it.

 1960s

 In 1962, the Four Seasons version charted at number 23 on Billboard.
 In 1963, producer Phil Spector included a version of the song on his rock album A Christmas Gift for You from Phil Spector performed by the Crystals.
 In 1965, the Supremes' version charted at number 4 in Singapore.